 Although the current tendency in economics is to argue that the "welfare triangle" is not large, in the case of innovation this is not always true.
 The example of AIDS drugs both illustrates the theory and the potential losses.
 AIDS drugs are relatively inexpensive to produce.
 They are so sufficiently inexpensive to produce that the benefits to Africa in lives saved exceed the costs of producing the drugs by orders of magnitude.
-But the large pharmaceutical companies charge such an enormous premium over the cost of producing the drugs - to reap large profits from sales in Western countries - that African nations and individuals cannot afford them.
+But the large pharmaceutical companies charge such a large premium over the cost of producing the drugs - to reap profits from sales in Western countries where those drugs are affordable - that African nations and individuals cannot afford them.
 They create artificial scarcity - excluding Africa from AIDS drugs - in order to garner a higher price for their product in the U.S. and Europe.
-They also prevent potential competitors to enter the African or Latin American markets for such drugs.
+Through IP and international "free" trade agreements, they also prevent potential competitors (read: imitators) to enter the African or Latin American markets for such drugs.
 The "welfare triangle" - the net loss to society - from this policy is real and enormous.
-That is IP-inefficiency at work on a global scale.
+That is IPinefficiency at work on a global scale.

 We understand that the careful reader will react to this argument by thinking "Well, the AIDS drugs may be cheap to produce now that they have been invented, but their invention did cost a substantial amount of money that drug companies should recover.
 If they do not sell at a high enough price, they will make losses, and stop doing research to fight AIDS."
 This argument is correct, theoretically, but not so tight as a matter of fact.
-To avoid deviating from the main line of argument in this chapter we simply acknowledge it, and postpone a careful discussion until our penultimate chapter, which is all about pharmaceutical research.
-For the time being only two caveats will suffice.
+To avoid deviating from the main line of argument in this chapter we simply acknowledge the theoretical relevance of this counter-argument, and postpone a careful discussion until our penultimate chapter, which is about pharmaceutical research.
+For the time being, two caveats should suffice.
 The key word in the former statement is "enough": how much profits amount to "enough profits?"
 The second caveat is a bit longer as it is concerned with price discrimination, and we examine it next.

 The example of AIDS drugs brings out another feature of monopoly - their desire to price discriminate.
 That is, competitors charge the same price to everyone, while monopolies try to extract a higher price from those who value the product more highly.
 Economists usually argue that this is a good thing because monopoly without price discrimination is even worse than monopoly with price discrimination.
 Price discrimination, they argue, enables lower valued consumers to purchase a product that otherwise the monopoly would not sell to them.
-In the case of AIDs drugs, effective price discrimination would enable the large pharmaceutical companies to charge a low price to poor blacks without lowering the price they charge rich whites.
+Relatively speaking - that is: relative to a word where the monopolist does not price discriminate - this is a correct statement.
+In the case of AIDS drugs, effective price discrimination would enable the large pharmaceutical companies to charge a low price to poor blacks without lowering the price they charge rich whites.
 A more successful example of price discrimination for drugs is the low price charged poor Canadians against the high price charged rich Americans.